 You will want to try this traditional French Apple Cake recipe if you love the sweet taste of baked apples!
-This unique "Gateau" calls for nothing but apples and a tiny bit of spice.
+Chef Jason's unique "Gateau" calls for nothing but apples and a tiny bit of spice.

 Yes, it does have a long baking time, but it's well worth the wait.
 The thinly sliced apples are compacted and reduced to a sweet, nearly candied state.
 Try it and you'll shout, "J'adore ce gâteau de pommes!"